-As the rifle platoon advanced across the island, LT Henderson remarked about the area, "It looked as though it may have been used as some sort of enemy R&R center.
-There were not that many weapons and the enemy appeared to be fresh and rested."
+As the rifle platoon advanced across the island, LT Henderson remarked about the area.
+"I looked as though it may have been used as some sort of emergency R&R center.
+There were no that many weapons and the enemy appeared to be fresh and rested."

 The "Blues" had plenty of support from three "Cobra" gunships, a LOH, and elements of C Trp.
 Also working with the rifle platoon were elements of 3-5 ARVN Regt.
-(Americo IO)
+(Americal 10)